anjon/Jenkins/sonarqube/Sonar-Integration-With-Jenkins.md

 This is sonar scanner to check and analysis of the source sode of your project.
 As I have installed and configure a separate sonarqube server now we need to integrate it with jenkins.

 ### Install SonarQube Scanner & Plugin in Jenkins
-1. First we need to download and configure the sonnar scanner in our jenkins server
+**Step 01** First we need to download and configure the sonnar scanner in our jenkins server
 - Login jenkins server via ssh and download the sonar scanner.
 ```sh
 cd /opt/